britishcoffee/MeH/README.md

+:exclamation: If there is too many missing data.
+[BSImp](./https://github.com/britishcoffee/BSImp) is a tool for imputation recovers partially observed methylation patterns for the analysis of methylation heterogeneity at a large proportion of regions genomewide and also estimates methylation levels accurately.

 ## Visualization of MeH

 Use the scrpit **tobed.R** to view results on IGV, use the code below to generate .bedGraph for all libraries.